kittenbothk/kittenbothk-Eng/Kits/inventory_system/index.rst

-Inventory Management System
+Industry 4.0 Conveyor Belt
 ============

-Inventory Management System simulates a factory conveyor belt transporting goods, the rfid sensor detects the rfid chip on the product.
+Industry 4.0 Conveyor Belt simulates a factory conveyor belt transporting goods, the rfid sensor detects the rfid chip on the product.

 .. toctree::
     :maxdepth: 1